 Magical Galician greenery on full display

-Clouds covered the Road to Caldas de Reis, known for hot springs (Caldas translates as “hot springs”) and whose origins date back to the Bronze Age.
+Clouds covered the Road on Day 17 to Caldas de Reis, known for hot springs (Caldas translates as “hot springs”) and whose origins date back to the Bronze Age.
 Blue skies broke through periodically after checking in at our lodging, and we walked around town before dinner.

 Palm trees lined several plazas — not many of these trees were seen in other towns.